uniquelau/UmbracoContourDocs/Editor/Creating-a-Form/Form-Settings/index.md

 More site design orientated (so probably for the developer) but enabling this option will prevent a default stylesheet being added to the pages where the Contour form is placed.

 ##Field indicators
-Should mandatory fields by marked with a certain indicator
+Should mandatory fields or optional fields be marked with a certain indicator?

 ![Form settings field indicators](FormSettingsFieldIndicators.png)
 ###Mark fields
 You can choose to not mark any fields or only mark mandatory or optional fields.